-- management and maintenance of complex OLAP data cube can be pretty resourceful
+- Management and maintenance of complex OLAP data cubes can be pretty resourceful

 It is fair to say that these are important factors that lead to heated discussions of OLAP becoming too expensive and cumbersome as compared to other approaches.

 Of course, depending on your business model, the structure of your business data, and infrastructure, some pros and cons can outweigh the others.
 While OLAP processing technology can be the perfect data analysis choice for one business, it might mismatch another one.

 Articles on whether OLAP analytics is becoming obsolete have been resurfacing on the Internet for the last fifteen years, opinions varying from OLAP being long dead to it being more alive and better than ever.

 Neither of these polarized opinions seems to be completely correct or completely wrong.

 Undoubtedly, the business intelligence market has undergone great changes during recent years, and numerous new technologies have appeared, many of them outperforming the old ones in certain aspects.
 However, when we look at the array of popular BI tools, such as Ranet OLAP or Tableau, or OLAP vendors, which include such tech giants as Microsoft, IBM, and SAP, it becomes obvious that OLAP analytics is definitely not dead, but rather undergoes massive changes.
 The model of dimensions and measures is still topical, but the underlying technology and the way we use it are changing.